czopluoglu/DG-LNRT/README.md

 The $\beta$, $\alpha$, and $\tau_t$, and $\tau_c$ parameters were being generated using similar distributions obtained from the first real dataset by fitting a multigroup lognormal response time model with a gating mechanism.

+- **/modelfit**: This folder includes the code for examining the standardized residuals for both datasets after fitting the DG-LNRT model.

+- **/sinharay2020**: This folder includes the code to compute the frequentis probabilities based on the Z-statistic provided by Sinaharay (2020) for both datasets and follow-up simulations